UK A-Z Part 1

 The rope suspension bridge at Carrick-a-Rede, near Ballintoy, County Antrim, Northern Ireland was originally built by salmon fishermen.
 The bridge links the mainland to the tiny Carrick Island and is owned and maintained by the National Trust.
 It spans twenty metres and is thirty metres above the rocks below.
 Today the bridge is a year round tourist attraction, with 247,000 visitors in 2009.

-A to Z of Britain, Series 1 1st Stamp (2011) Downing Street
+UK A-Z Part 1 1st Stamp (2011) Downing Street

 Downing Street